marcov64/Lsd/Readme.txt

 Alternatively, you can run LMM from the terminal.
 Please open a terminal in the chosen installation directory and execute:

 ./lmmOSX

+If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x lmmOSX" and "chmod +x LMM.app/Contents/MacOS/LMM" in the installation directory).

 Optionally, you can recompile LMM, in particular if the included pre-compiled version has problems with your Mac setup.
 Open a terminal and go to the directory of Lsd installation.
 Then use the command: